 Ashok Mehta Committee

-In Dcember, 1977, the Janata government appointed a committee under the chairmanship of Ashok Mehta to review the working of Panchayat Raj institutions and to make necessary recommendations for its improvement.
+In December, 1977, the Janata government appointed a committee under the chairmanship of Ashok Mehta to review the working of Panchayat Raj institutions and to make necessary recommendations for its improvement.

 In its report of 1978, the committee made the following suggestions to improve the working of Panchayat Raj institutions:

-In July-August 1989 the Congress (I) Government under Rajiv Gandhi introduced a constitutional amendment bill with a view to streamline the Panchayat Raj.
-However the bill was defeated in the Rajya Sabha.
+In July-August 1989 the Congress (I) Government under Rajiv Gandhi introduced a constitutional amendment bill with a view to streamlining the Panchayat Raj.
+However, the bill was defeated in the Rajya Sabha.
 In November 1989 the National Front Government, soon after assuming power, announced its intention to grant greater powers to the Panchayat Raj institutions and favoured its involvement in the formulation and implementation of plans.
-However, it could not give concrete shape of its ideas.
+However, it could not give a concrete shape of its ideas.

-In December, 1992, Congress (I) Government of Narasimha Rao, carried out the 73rd constitutional amendment to decentralise the power, down to village level.
-The amendment became operative after being ratified by the requisite number of states and ascented to, by the President.
+In December 1992, Congress (I) Government of Narasimha Rao, carried out the 73rd constitutional amendment to decentralise the power, down to the village level.
+The amendment became operative after being ratified by the requisite number of states and ascended to, by the President.
 As a result of this amendment, the Panchayat Raj institutions have been provided constitutional status.
-The Panchayat Raj institutions is constituted through direct elections, with provision of reservation of seats for Scheduled Castes, Scheduled Tribes and women.
+The Panchayat Raj institutions are constituted through direct elections, with the provision of reservation of seats for Scheduled Castes, Scheduled Tribes and women.
 The Panchayats have a fixed term of five years and if they are dissolved before the expiry of this term, elections must be held within six months.